DuhCompuder/Pixelz/README.md

 # pixelz

+Pixelz is adapted from Minty.
+You can find Minty here: [minty](https://github.com/yusefnapora/minty)

-Pixelz is an example of how to _mint_ non-fungible tokens (NFTs) while storing the associated data on IPFS.
+Minty is an example of how to _mint_ non-fungible tokens (NFTs) while storing the associated data on IPFS.
 You can also use Pixelz to pin your data on an IPFS pinning service such as [nft.storage](https://nft.storage) and [Pinata](https://pinata.cloud).

 ## Usage